 Only the very best materials are used for the highest quality STEVENS carbon frames - so called high modulus carbon fibres.
 They offer a perfect combination of maximum toughness and targeted elasticity.
 This way they provide maximum lateral stiffness for best forward drive and a high amount of comfort.
 Result: incredibly light and enormously stiff frames.

-There is no more reliable brake system than hydraulic disc brakes - that is why we strongly advice everyone, who is riding their cross, trekking- or city bike 12 months a year to choose one of our models with the „DISC“ suffix.
+There is no brake system more reliable than hydraulic disc brakes - that is why we strongly advice everyone, who is riding their bike (nearly) 12 months a year to choose one of our models with a disc brake.
 Brake power is easy to modulate and does not fade a bit in the wet.
 Also the brakes are almost maintenance-free.
-And your local STEVENS dealer will gladly explain to you what you need to take care of when removing and re-installing a wheel
+And your local STEVENS dealer will gladly explain to you what you need to take care of when removing and re-installing a wheel.

-In collaboration with pannier rack specialists Tubus and Racktime STEVENS' engineers have developed a dropout that also serves as an elegant pannier rack mount.
+In collaboration with pannier rack specialists Tubus/Racktime STEVENS' engineers have developed a dropout that also serves as an elegant pannier rack mount.
 It not only looks fantastic, it also ensures that forces caused by luggage or large amounts of groceries are evenly transmitted inot the frame - resulting in a more stable and safer design.